EffectOrientedProgramming/book/Chapters/05_Testing.md

   )
 ```

-Note that these tests run in parallel so the output does not appear in the order the tests are listed.
+Note that these tests run in parallel so the output does not necessarily appear in the order the tests are listed.

 ## Testing Bread